7 Gorgeous Overwater Bungalow Resorts Near the U.S.

 Sandals South Coast, Jamaica

-The 12 overwater bungalows at Sandals South Coast, on Jamaica’s northwestern coast, are new for 2018 and couldn’t be more romantic.
-(In fact, they’re even arranged in the formation of a heart!)
-Butler service is a given: here, they arrange welcome cocktails, dining reservations, and can even unpack your luggage and press your clothes).
+The 12 overwater bungalows at Sandals South Coast, on Jamaica’s northwestern coast, couldn’t be more romantic—they’re even arranged in the formation of a heart!
+Butler service is a given: here, they arrange welcome cocktails, dining reservations, and can even unpack your luggage and press your clothes.
 Decks are private and tricked out with day beds, catamaran net hammocks, and outdoor showers and soaking tubs.
 And yes, the mini-bar is included (how often do you get to pour Glenfiddich 12 Year and Hendricks Gin gratis?)

 Sandals Grande St. Lucian, St. Lucia

 Further down the Caribbean belt, in breezy St. Lucia, couples-only Sandals Grande St. Lucian introduced nine over-the-water villas with the same inclusive luxuries.
 We’re talking see-through glass floors overlooking the water, butler service (don’t you deserve breakfast in bed?), overwater hammocks, and free reign of the resort’s mile-long beach—but with the added perk of wining and dining at sister resorts Sandals Regency La Toc and Sandals Halcyon (if you ever tire of your own digs) included in your rate.